Shōnen Jump+

+Despite its title, Shōnen Jump+ also features series targeted towards female and adult readers in addition to its namesake shōnen manga, which is targeted towards young teen males.

 Outside of Japan, Shueisha releases the original manga from the platform on Manga Plus.
-Starting in 2023, every new manga series launched on Shōnen Jump+ will receive a simultaneous English release on Manga Plus.
+Starting in 2023, every new manga series except for licensed manga and Indies series launched on Shōnen Jump+ would receive a simultaneous English release on Manga Plus.

 History

 Pre-launch

 Shueisha's Weekly Shōnen Jump reached a peak weekly circulation of 6.53 million copies in the 1990s, though its readership has since steadily declined as a result of the broader decline of the print media industry.
 In response, Shueisha turned towards digital distribution in an attempt to reach out to a wider audience.

 A free digital edition of Weekly Shōnen Jump was issued as a result of the 2011 Tōhoku earthquake and tsunami, after shipping and distribution lines were affected by the disaster.
 Issuing the digital magazine was difficult at that time because of different work flows from issuing printed version.
 In 2012, Shueisha launched the online bookstore app Jump Book Store, which enjoyed mild commercial success and became an inspiration for Shōnen Jump+.

 In 2013, Shueisha launched the online manga platform Jump LIVE.
 Although the app was downloaded over 1 million times in three weeks, the editorial department found it contained too much content and it was difficult to distinguish between free and paid content.
 Shueisha would ultimately discontinue the platform.
 Nevertheless, the experience of launching an online platform helped the company for the coming Shōnen Jump+.